 Log in to the website, and click the 'My Account' tab.
 Under memberships you'll see the 'Cancel' link.
 Click through and your membership will be cancelled and you'll no longer be a member of the MMF.

-Please click the RE-JOIN THE MMF link at the top of the page, and follow the steps to become a member again.
+Click on the Sign Up tab at the top of the page, and follow the instructions to join.